qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 ### Measuring register

 At the moment we are measuring our register by using MeasureInteger(), though this is decoding LittleEndian into an integer as is represented by some binary string.
 We will have to develop a different way to measure our qubits to get probabilistic results on each qubit.

-To implement QESA we must use a python host file which can be found here: https://github.com/mertall/DurrHoyerLibrary/blob/master/library/QMSA.py.

 ## Motivation